 The Ongoing Metrication Debate in the United States

 Recent trends suggest a gradual shift towards metrication in certain sectors of the US economy.
-Many manufacturers, for example, use metric units in their designs and production processes to facilitate exports and comply with international standards.
+Many manufacturers, for example, use metric units in their designs and production processes to allow exports and comply with international standards.
 In education, there is an increasing emphasis on teaching the metric system alongside the imperial system, preparing students for a globalized world.

 Hybrid Systems and the Coexistence of Units

 This coexistence of units can create confusion and requires individuals to be familiar with both systems.
-However, it also reflects the practical realities of a world where both metric and imperial units are still in use.
+That said, it also reflects the practical realities of a world where both metric and imperial units are still in use.
 As the metric system continues to gain ground, it is likely that the use of imperial units will gradually decline, but they may persist in certain contexts for the foreseeable future.

 Digital Tools and Conversion Technologies

-Furthermore, some industries are adopting digital technologies that allow for seamless integration of metric and imperial measurements.
+What's more, some industries are adopting digital technologies that allow for seamless integration of metric and imperial measurements.
 Building Information Modeling (BIM) software, for example, can handle both types of units, allowing architects and engineers to collaborate on projects regardless of their preferred system of measurement.

 Professional Insights